jdauphant/developers-documentation/_scalingo_api/metrics.md

 --- row ---

-## Unauthenticated

-This endpoint can be reached unauthenticated.

---- row ---

 ## List the metrics available

 --- row ---

+This endpoint can be reached unauthenticated.

 `GET https://$SCALINGO_API_URL/v1/features/metrics`